Skip to main content

 3. When prompted, click the Add to Channel button.

-Phase 4: Testing and verification
+Phase 4: Test and verify the integration

 1. Go back to the CoreWeave Cloud Console Integrations page and find your Slack integration in the list.